kacperjanusz/CodersCard/content/portfolio/index-1.md

 portfolioPageDescription: null
 portfolioPageImage: null
 projects:
+  - projectPreviewNote: Commercial project of CodersCrew organisation which is being developed for Mali Wspaniali foundation.
+Application which will help parents to keep an eye on proper physical development of their child.
+    projectTechnologies:
+      - technologyName: React
+      - technologyName: GraphQL
+      - technologyName: TypeScript
+      - technologyName: Material UI
+      - technologyName: Mongo
+    projectDescription: Commercial project of CodersCrew organisation which is being developed for Mali Wspaniali foundation.
+Application which will help parents to keep an eye on proper physical development of their child.
+Mali Wspaniali foundation is located in Wrocław, foundation is focused on fighting with obesity in preschoolers and sport propagation.
+Project is not finished yet and I am not allowed to share and URl
+    projectName: Mali Wspaniali
+    projectPreviewImage: mali1.jpg
+    projectRole: I am React developer.
+I implement components and pages created by UI/UX team in Figma.
+We have only one month to finish this project so I spent most of my free time to do it.
+    projectStartDate: 2021-01-06T19:13:29.307Z
+    projectFinishDate: 2021-03-01T19:38:10.015Z
+    projectLabel: Web App
   - projectPreviewNote: Webb app which help teams to carry out sprint planning and task estimation.
 Coded using React & TypeScript technologies.
     projectTechnologies: